-Our attorneys assist employers in complying with special industry-related requirements regarding their benefit plans.
+Our team assists employers in complying with special industry-related requirements regarding their benefit plans.
 We have extensive experience in the area of the controlled group and affiliated service group rules that can complicate tax-qualified retirement plans for many public companies, professional service firms, and joint venture entities.
-We help clients establish and maintain employee stock ownership plans (ESOPs), and we have significant experience with stock-based compensation plans for both public and private companies, including stock options, restricted stock, stock appreciation rights, restricted stock units, and related incentive and Code Section 162(m) performance plans.
+We help clients establish and maintain employee stock ownership plans (ESOPs), and we have significant experience with stock-based compensation plans for both public and private companies, including stock options, restricted stock, stock appreciation rights, restricted stock units, and incentive plans.

 Apart from complicated tax rules governing benefit plans, we regularly assist clients in addressing fiduciary obligations as they navigate an increasingly changing regulatory environment.
-We advise companies generally on the application of the various ERISA fiduciary requirements but also on more specific issues relating to the procedural prudence of the structure and operation of plan administrative committees, the use of company stock, the use of collective trusts, alternative investments, and revenue sharing issues.
+We advise companies generally on the application of the various ERISA fiduciary requirements, as well as more specific issues relating to the procedural prudence of the structure and operation of plan administrative committees, the use of company stock, the use of collective trusts, alternative investments, and revenue-sharing issues.
 We also advise employers on the prohibited transaction rules that may be implicated by many such practices, including the exemptions from the sanctions under both ERISA and the Code.

-Our lawyers aid clients in the negotiation, drafting, and implementation of executive employment agreements and related compensation plans, as well as advising clients on the unique tax rules applicable to such arrangements.
+Our lawyers aid clients in negotiating, drafting, and implementing executive employment agreements and related compensation plans as well as advising clients on the unique tax rules applicable to such arrangements.
 We have extensive experience advising clients regarding the requirements to keep such arrangements in compliance with Code Section 409A, as well as the limited correction measures available when there are operational errors under such plans.
 We also assist non-profit clients in complying with additional requirements under Code Section 457(f) to their deferred compensation arrangements.

-We are very familiar with the use of various insurance arrangements, supplemental executive retirement plans (SERPs), ESOPs, and other equity-based compensation programs.
-We advise employers on the related funding mechanisms, including the use of grantor trusts (such as rabbi trusts) and corporate owned life insurance.
+We are very familiar with the use of various insurance arrangements, supplemental executive retirement plans (SERPs), and other equity-based compensation programs.
+We advise employers on the related funding mechanisms, including the use of grantor trusts (such as rabbi trusts) and corporate-owned life insurance.
 We also advise clients on related fringe benefit, payroll tax, and reporting issues.